 - Take measures to ensure the security of the Agency and its staff;

-- Obtain written guarantees from officials and individuals to maintain the confidentiality of information that they are exposed to during investigations.
+- Obtain written guarantees from officials and individuals to maintain the confidentiality of information they are exposed to during investigations.
 In the case of a violation of this guarantee, they shall assume responsibility according to legislation;

 - If necessary, place witnesses and other persons who assisted in anti-corruption work under police protection;